tali-creator/defifundr_mobile/README.md

 - Golang (for running the local blockchain)
 - Ganache (for running the local blockchain)
 - Metamask (for interacting with the blockchain)
-- Solidity (for writing smart contracts)
+- Solidity and Cairo (for writing smart contracts)

 <!-- Project Code Architecture -->
 ## Project Code Architecture